FeatureBaseDB/featurebase-docs/docs/sql-guide/data-types/data-type-idset.md

 # IDSET data type

-IDSET is a FeatureBase datatype used to set multiple ID values for a single column.
+{% include /sql-guide/set-data-type-summary.md %}

+The IDSET data type:
+* has a `set` internal data type
+* is used for:
+  * grouping by
+  * searching for discrete values

 ## Syntax